15 Best Lisbon Instagram Spots [2025]

 Rua Augusta Arch is one of the best-known photo spots in Lisbon.

-Simply visiting the arch is considered one of the best things to do during 1 day in Lisbon or even 4 days in Lisbon.
+Simply visiting the arch is considered one of the best things to do on a Lisbon itinerary.

 9. Miradouro de Senhora do Monte